 Be the instigator

-This is your project, so it’s your responsibility to get it going.
-Your faculty advisors are busy people, so try to take the initiative whenever you can.
+This is your project.
+It’s your responsibility to get it going.
+Your faculty advisors are busy people—try to take the initiative whenever you can.
 You know your ideas better than anybody, so be confident in how you choose to move forward.

 Expect the unexpected